sbfaulkner/adventofcode/README.md

 Decent solution.
 There may be some way to combine the Array and Hash value extraction.
 However, I suspect the requirement to ignore/skip properties prevents this generalization.

+## Day 13: Knights of the Dinner Table

+Used same approach as day 9... however, we know that we consider (at least) twice as many routes as necessary on day 9 (ie. the distance is the same forwards an backwards).
+Here, we know it's even less optimal, since the permutations can now be both a) flipped (like day 9) and b) rotated, since the table is circular.